microsoft/mssql-jdbc/README.md

 ```

 ### Azure Key Vault and Azure Active Directory Authentication Dependencies
-Since the dependencies of ***Azure Key Vault*** and ***Azure Active Directory Authentication*** are optional, projects that require those 2 features need to redeclare the dependency explicitly in their pom files.
+Projects that require either of the two features need to explicitly declare the dependency in their pom file.

 ***For Example:*** If you are using *Azure Key Vault feature* then you need to redeclare *azure-keyvault* dependency in your project's pom file.
 Please see the following snippet:
 ```